 People need to know their information is secure – Customers are skeptical about sites they don’t know, and don’t want to enter their card or bank account information in a place where it can be stolen.
 By getting an SSL certificate for your site, you let your customers know that you will safeguard their information and that they can trust that their purchase will not cost them anything extra than the specified amount.

 No one likes hidden fees – Be cautious not to spring extra prices on your customers at checkout; this can cause them to abandon their cart because they just weren’t expecting the higher price.
 Let them know other places on the website, or even somewhere on the purchase page, what the cost of shipping and any other fees will amount to, so they are prepared to buy and there aren’t any unwelcome surprises.

 Not everyone pays the same way – Including multiple payment and shipping options will ensure that all of your visitors can purchase in a way that’s most convenient for them (it’ll make the checkout process smoother, because they won’t have to find another form of payment – they can just use what they are comfortable with!)

 We hope this blog post helped open your eyes to a few areas where you can optimize!
-If any of this information overwhelms you, if you have questions, or if you want an audit of your site, contact us!
+If any of this information overwhelms you, if you have questions, or if you want an audit of your site, send us a message!
 Empirical360 has extensive experience in Ecommerce development and we actually own a business, ourselves, so we know what it takes to make a profit.